ALaughingHorse/comparative_keyword_extraction/README.md

 Here we are using online Amazon reviews for Nintendo Switch to illustrate the usages of the module.

-Notice that we created a "label" which is a binary variable indicating whether a user give a less than or equal to 3 stars to this product.
-Our goal is to extract keywords that tells us why do people give <=3 stars vs 4 or 5 star ratings.
+The module requires a corpus and a set of binary labels as inputs.
+The labels should be created depending on what type of questions are we trying to answer.
+The set of labels should be of the same length as the corpus.

+Here, let's assume that we want to know why people dislike this product and find relevant keywords.
+To answer this question, we created the label to be a binary variable indicating whether a reviewer gives a 3 star or less.

 ### Initialize the module with the review corpus and labels